TMJ Treatment Shiloh, IL

 Diagnosing TMD and TMJ Disorders

 The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
-Our team recognizes that each Shiloh, IL patient’s TMD experience is different, and our diagnostic methods aim to pinpoint the unique factors behind each individual’s jaw pain.
+We understand that every Shiloh, IL patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.

 At your first TMD consultation in Shiloh, IL, an experienced Shiloh, IL physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
-The assessment may involve an evaluation of:
+This diagnostic assessment may involve checking:

 • Alignment and Bite Assessment: Observing the alignment of your bite and jaw to determine if any structural issues may be contributing to the dysfunction.